opena2a-org/hackmyagent/README.md

 AI agents execute arbitrary code with your permissions.
 HackMyAgent finds what can go wrong before an attacker does.

 Security scanner and red-team toolkit for AI agents.
-147 security checks across 30 categories, 55 adversarial attack payloads, auto-fix with rollback, and OASB-1 compliance benchmarking -- all in a single package.
+147 security checks across 30 categories, 55 adversarial attack payloads, auto-fix with rollback includes Agent Runtime Protection, Agent Identity Management light, Damn Vulnerable AI Agent and OASB-1+2 compliance benchmarking -- all in a single package.

 Scans Claude Code, Cursor, VS Code, and any MCP server setup.